-- Loans (up to 0.6%);
+- i.
+Loans (up to 0.6%);

-- Guarantees (up to 0.6%);
+- ii.
+Guarantees (up to 0.6%);

-- Insurances (up to 9%);
+- iii.
+Insurances (up to 9%);

-- Transfer of businesses (5%); and
+- iv.
+Transfer of businesses (5%); and

-- Real estate transactions (0.8%).
+- .
+Real estate transactions (0.8%).

-Non-habitual Resident Tax Regime
+Non-habitual residents tax regime

-The non-habitual resident ("NHR") tax regime offers non-residents the opportunity of becoming tax residents in Portugal and benefit from a more favourable tax regime over certain Portuguese and foreign source income without the need to make any investments.
+The non-habitual resident (NHR) tax regime offers non-residents the opportunity of becoming tax residents in Portugal and benefit from a more favourable tax regime over certain Portuguese and foreign source income without the need to make any investments.